10 Places To Get Money Orders in 2023

 Walmart is another retailer you can get money orders from – and is probably one of the most competitive options in terms of price.

-With 4,769 Walmart stores throughout the United States, there’s probably a store not too far from you.
+There’s probably a location near you with 4,622 Walmart stores throughout the United States.
 Once you pop into the store, you’ll see a kiosk or an area for check cashing – and that’s where you can also buy money orders.

-Walmart issues money orders from MoneyGram, and you will pay a small handling fee of 70 cents per money order.
+Walmart issues money orders from Western Union, and you will pay a small handling fee of $1.00 per money order.
 The limit for money orders from Walmart is also higher than the one offered by 7-Eleven – $1,000 max.

 You can also cash a money order at Walmart (make sure you bring a photo ID) – but only if it was purchased at a Walmart store.
 Cashing a money order costs between $3 and $6.